Post-War & Contemporary Art

 The newly reopened mezzanine gallery of the Colt building presents a wall drawing by international artist and Hartford native Sol LeWitt (MATRIX 3, MATRIX 6, and MATRIX 143).
 The first wall drawing to enter the museum’s collection, it has long been off-view to visitors.
-The space will also include a selection of LeWitt sculptures from the collection.
+The space also includes a selection of LeWitt sculptures from the collection.

 Willem de Kooning (American, born The Netherlands, 1904 – 1997), Montauk 1, 1969, oil on canvas, The Ella Gallup Sumner and Mary Catlin Sumner Collection Fund, 1973.46